 - In a large soup pot, saute the onions over medium heat in olive oil until translucent (about 4-5 minutes) add the chopped garlic and cook another minute (being careful to not let it get too dark).
 Add the peas, hocks, carrots and celery.

-- Tie the parsley and bay leaf together with kitchen string.
+Tie the parsley and bay leaf together with kitchen string.
 Add the herb bundle, stock, paprika and salt & pepper to taste.
 Bring to a boil over high heat.
-Lower the heat to a simmer; cover and cook (stirring often) until until soup is thick and peas have almost disintegrated, about 50 minutes to 1 hour.
+Lower the heat to a simmer; cover and cook (stirring often) 30 minutes.

-- Remove the pot from the heat, and remove the hocks to a bowl to cool.
+Remove the pot from the heat, and remove the bone to a bowl to cool.

 - Remove the herb bundle from the soup and discard.

-- add the ham and heat the soup to a simmer.
+Add the shredded ham and heat the soup to a simmer.